-Want to add some sharp, eye-catching geometricality to your photos?
+Want to add some sharp, eye-catching geometrics to your photos?
 Get inspired to experiment with shapes, patterns, and photography with this example by Foreign Policy.
-By layering shapes and photography in various ways, and topping it off with a muted vintage colour palette, these pieces turn from your everyday run of the mill photographs into an unexpected, sharp and stylish design.
-Get bold with colour and get brave with your geometric shapes, because the end result can put a sharp spin on your designs.
+By layering shapes and photography in various ways, and topping it off with a muted vintage color palette, these pieces turn from your everyday run of the mill photographs into an unexpected, sharp and stylish design.
+Get bold with color and get brave with your geometric shapes, because the end result can put a sharp spin on your designs.

 05. Build A Geometric Logo

 Geometric shapes can be strong, bold and striking design elements, so naturally, they work fantastically in the world of logos.
 This branding for The City of Melbourne by Landor Associates took this on board big time when constructing their logo and its many variations.
 The sharp ‘M’ shape and the various geometric patterns that fill it help to create depth, vibrance and flexibility to the design while keeping it all nicely and consistently branded.
 So, next time you’re creating a logo, consider using strong shapes and patterns to create a stylish and modern look.

 06. Create A Geometric Gradient